Lumi vs accessiBe

 Lumi’s Approach:

-- Draft alt text at scale for review
+- Create alt text for several products, then review it

 Overlay Remediation (accessiBe)